SAPO (company)

-The Servidor de Apontadores Portugueses Online (SAPO, Portuguese Online Pointers Server) is a Portuguese portal and provider of products and services for the Internet.
+The Servidor de Apontadores Portugueses Online (SAPO; Portuguese Online Pointers Server) is a Portuguese portal and provider of products and services for the Internet.
 Founded in 1995 as a search engine, it is the largest internet portal in Portugal.
-The current SAPO logo was created in 2014.
+The current SAPO logo was launched in 2025.

 SAPO is an information hub and receives over 61 million visits per month.
 Currently, SAPO is produced by MEO – Serviços de Comunicações e Multimédia.